Will Redmond: Professional career

+Pre-draft

-Prior to the draft, Redmond was projected as one of the top cornerbacks in the 2016 NFL Draft by Mel Kiper Jr. and as a first-round pick by Todd McShay, who remarked that Redmond showed "excellent quickness and agility, which is why he gives up little separation in man-to-man coverage."
+Prior to the draft, Redmond was projected as one of the top cornerbacks in the 2016 NFL draft by Mel Kiper Jr. and as a first-round pick by Todd McShay, who remarked that Redmond showed "excellent quickness and agility, which is why he gives up little separation in man-to-man coverage".

 San Francisco 49ers

-Redmond was drafted by the San Francisco 49ers in the third round, 68th overall in the 2016 NFL Draft.
-On September 5, 2016, he was placed on injured reserve with a knee injury, ending his rookie season before it even started.
+Redmond was selected by the San Francisco 49ers in the third round, 68th overall in the 2016 NFL draft.

+On September 5, 2016, Redmond was placed on injured reserve with a knee injury, ending his rookie season before it even started.

 On September 1, 2017, Redmond was waived/injured by the 49ers and placed on injured reserve with an ankle injury.
-He was released by the 49ers on October 31, 2017.
+He was released on October 31.

 Kansas City Chiefs

-On November 9, 2017, Redmond was signed to the Kansas City Chiefs' practice squad.
+On November 9, 2017, Redmond was signed to the practice squad of the Kansas City Chiefs.
 He signed a reserve/future contract with the Chiefs on January 10, 2018.

 On September 1, 2018, Redmond was waived by the Chiefs.

 Green Bay Packers

 On September 11, 2018, Redmond was signed to the Green Bay Packers' practice squad.
-He was promoted to the active roster on November 6, 2018.
-On December 22, 2018, he was placed on injured reserve.
+He was promoted to the active roster on November 6.
+On December 22, Redmond was placed on injured reserve with a shoulder injury.

 On March 27, 2020, Redmond re-signed with the Packers.
-He re-signed with the team again on April 2, 2021.
-He was placed on injured reserve on August 24, 2021.
-The Packers released him from injured reserve on November 22, 2021.
+He re-signed with the team on April 2, 2021.

+Redmond was placed on injured reserve with a toe injury on August 24, 2021.
+The Packers released him from injured reserve on November 22.